Dua Lipa's rising net worth and the expensive things she owns

 Lipa never fails to stir up the air with her music and fashion choices.
 Be it turning heads at the 2023 Met Gala as a Chanel bride or helming the Future Nostalgia Tour in 2022, which became one of her highest-grossing tours, her success, indeed, contributes to her wealth.

-In 2017, Celebrity Net Worth stated Dua Lipa’s net worth was USD 3 million.
+In 2017, Celebrity Net Worth stated Dua Lipa’s net worth was USD 3 million (INR 24.7 crore approx.).
 Two years later, the figure rose to 6 million.
-By 2020, it doubled and was estimated to be USD 16 million.
-It reached USD 25 million the following year and currently stands at USD 35 million.
+By 2020, it doubled and was estimated to be USD 16 million (INR 132 crore approx.).
+It reached USD 25 million (INR 206 crore approx.) the following year and currently stands at USD 35 million.

 All about Dua Lipa’s career, brand endorsement deals and the expensive things she owns